 Welcome to the Mount Sinai Emergency Medicine Rotation!

 The Department of Emergency Medicine welcomes students to participate in an Acting Internship (AI) in Emergency Medicine.
-Students can rotate both at The Mount Sinai Hospital, Elmhurst Hospital Center, Mount Sinai Beth Israel, Mount Sinai Queens, Mount Sinai Morningside, and Mount Sinai West.
-Visiting students interested in The Mount Sinai Hospital and its affiliated EM residency program will be enrolled in the combined experience of The Mount Sinai Hospital and Elmhurst Hospital Center.
+Students can rotate both at The Mount Sinai Hospital, Elmhurst Hospital Center, Mount Sinai Queens, Mount Sinai Morningside, and Mount Sinai West.
+Any students interested in The Mount Sinai Hospital and its affiliated EM residency program will be enrolled in the combined experience of The Mount Sinai Hospital and Elmhurst Hospital Center.

-Students interested in learning more about the clerkship at The Mount Sinai Hospital, Elmhurst Hospital Center, Mount Sinai Beth Israel, and Mount Sinai Queens can find more information on this page.
+Students interested in learning more about the clerkship at The Mount Sinai Hospital, Elmhurst Hospital Center, and Mount Sinai Queens can find more information on this page.
 Students interested in learning more about the Mount Sinai Morningside and Mount Sinai West student clerkship can visit this site.

-Over the course of 12 clinical shifts, students are exposed to a wide variety of cases including dedicated shifts in critical care and trauma.
+Over the course of their 10 clinical shifts, students are exposed to a wide variety of cases including dedicated shifts in critical care and trauma.
 Students rotate as Acting Interns during this rotation and they are the primary providers for their patients.
 They develop skills in EM-specific differential diagnoses, assessments, plans, and procedures.
-Students at these sites are also offered the opportunity to be paired with an Emergency Medicine Resident for guidance and mentorship throughout the clerkship and beyond.
+Students at these sites are also offered the opportunity to be paired with an Emergency Medicine resident for guidance and mentorship throughout the clerkship and beyond.

+To support education gained from the clinical shifts, students will also participate in a structured, interactive, hands-on didactic sessions designed to maximize active learning.
 Topics for these dedicated lab sessions include EKG interpretation, suturing, ultrasound, cardiac arrest and resuscitation, acute respiratory distress, and trauma.
-Rotations begin on Monday and last four weeks, consistent with the master fourth-year medical school calendar.
+Rotations begin on Monday and last four weeks, consistent with the fourth-year medical school calendar.
 Students must attend the Monday orientation and be available during the entire four-week rotation.
 See the curriculum section for more detail and information.

 Mount Sinai Hospital and Elmhurst Hospital Center